-FCA Warns Against Trading With Capital Markets Banc
+FCA Warns Against Trading with Capital Markets Banc

-A warning was also issued this week by the United Kingdom’s Financial Conduct Authority (FCA), to avoid trades with Capital Markets Banc (CMB), an easily-recognizable name in the binary options and forex trading brokerage world.
+A warning was also issued this week by the United Kingdom’s Financial Conduct Authority (FCA), to avoid trades with Capital Markets Banc (CMB), an easily-recognisable name in the binary options and Forex trading brokerage world.
 The FCA indicated early this week (June 21) that CMB has been focusing on providing services to residents within the UK although they do not hold the proper licensing to do so.
 The warning also included a general cautionary note that trading firms that operate without approval, such as CMB, often willingly and intentionally operate investment scams.
 CMB is owned by Joshua Development Limited, which is headquartered in London but registered in Dominica.

 Austrian Regulator Adds The Swiss Method to Binary Options Warning List

-On May 29, The Financial Market Authority (FMA) of Austria added brokerage firm The Swiss Method to its binary options warning list, stating that the firm is not authorized to provide investment services that require a licence, such as portfolio management services.
+On May 29, The Financial Market Authority (FMA) of Austria added brokerage firm The Swiss Method to its binary options warning list, stating that the firm is not authorised to provide investment services that require a licence, such as portfolio management services.
 The action follows the regulatory authority receiving numerous complaints from clients.
 Investors are advised to avoid doing business with the firm and to exercise caution if offered a product or service by The Swiss Method.
 The company, which also operates as autotraderbot.com, has become popular because it offers investors the chance to trade a wide range of investment instruments.
-This warning comes one week after Austria’s financial regulator cautioned against another investment firm – Werner Stocker – for providing services without the proper licencing.
+This warning comes one week after Austria’s financial regulator cautioned against another investment firm - Werner Stocker - for providing services without the proper licencing.